Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Such cooperation is possible only if the conditions described above are met at every level of the project that must contribute to the higher-level status report, and if organizational leaders make clear that cooperation is expected.

 If status report quality in your organization is disappointing, investigate.
 How many of these conditions are satisfied?
 How many are not?
-First in this series Go to top Top Next issue: Bottlenecks: I Next Issue
+The Limits of Status Reports: I First issue in this series Go to top Top Next issue: Bottlenecks: I Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!